elmahdirami535/Python_practices/README.md

 # Python_practices
-This is a repositorie for practicing python3
+This is a repositorie that have just python and it's for practicing python3